bin16/notebook/markdown/flutter.md

 ### How to add local images?

 1. Create a folder with your images.
-2. Add the image file to
+2. Add the image file to asset section in pubspec.yml(comments would tell you how to do that)
+3. `Image.asset(...)`

 [flutter-windows-sdk]: https://storage.googleapis.com/flutter_infra/releases/beta/windows/flutter_windows_v0.7.3-beta.zip
 [emulator-or-simulator]: https://stackoverflow.com/questions/1584617/simulator-or-emulator-what-is-the-difference